thelolinator2000/flint-os-v3.2_dev-reupload/README.md

 # flint-os-v3.2_dev-reupload

-This is the Official Flint OS Operating System.
+## This is the Official Flint OS Operating System.
 The Predecessor to FydeOS.

-## Details:
+## I do not own this.
+This is a reupload of the FlintOS Operating System by *Flint Innovations Limited* as the OS cannot be downloaded anymore.

 #### It supports all major Graphics Cards/Chips prior to 2017.
 Support for chips after 2017 is not certain.
 #### It contains the Google Play Store.

-## Installation:
+## Official Release Highlights (From Flint Innovations Limited.):

+Refreshed UI for OOBE, app launcher and more
+Added “Advanced settings” menu in OOBE, allows broadcom wifi user to switch driver easily.
+Also allows changing trackpad working mode instantly
+Updated Flint OS Settings app
+Enhanced Docker support for optimised I/O

+## Installation (Taken From the FlintOS Website.):

 ### 1. Enter the terminal
 After the GUI of Flint OS has been loaded, press **Ctrl+Alt+F2 (on some machines, including the Apple Macs the keys are Fn+Ctrl+Alt+F2)** to enter the tty command line interface.
 If needed, you can press **Ctrl+Alt+F1 (or Fn+Ctrl+Alt+F1)** to get back to GUI mode.
-Alternatively, you can press **Ctrl+Alt+t (or Fn+Ctrl+Alt+t)** with the Chromium browser launched to enter the Crosh, then enter shell to activate the Crosh shell.
+Alternatively, you can press **Ctrl+Alt+t (or Fn+Ctrl+Alt+t)** with the Chromium browser launched to enter the Crosh, then enter ``` shell ``` to activate the Crosh shell.

 ### 2. Login
 Flint OS will ask you for a login name and then a password.
-Before Flint OS for PC v0.3, the default username and password are both chronos.
+Before Flint OS for PC v0.3, the default username and password are both ``` chronos```.
 In any later release of Flint OS for PC, we will not provide a default password for security reasons.
-More details please refer to our FAQ.